Jorge Soler: Kansas City Royals

 On December 7, 2016, the Cubs traded Soler to the Kansas City Royals for Wade Davis.
+In April of that season, Soler wore a Cubs uniform to receive his 2016 World Series ring with Travis Wood and Jason Hammel in Wrigley Field.
 After a string of injuries and inconsistency at the plate, Soler was demoted to the Omaha Storm Chasers on June 2.
 In 74 games for Omaha he batted .267 with 24 home runs and 59 RBIs, and in 35 games for Kansas City, he compiled a .144 batting average with two home runs and six RBIs.

 Soler began the 2018 season as Kansas City's starting right fielder.
 However, after suffering a toe fracture in mid-June, he was sidelined for the remainder of the year.
 Over 61 games, he hit .265 with nine home runs.
 Soler returned from the injury in 2019, splitting time between right field and designated hitter.
 On September 3, 2019, he hit his 39th home run of the season, becoming Kansas City's record holder for most home runs in a single season.
-The very next night, Soler became the first Royals player in history to record at least 40 home runs in a single season.
+The following night, Soler became the first Royals player in history to record at least 40 home runs in a single season.

 In 2019, he batted .265, and led the American League with 48 home runs and 178 strikeouts in 589 at bats.
 His home run total was the most ever in a single season by a Cuban-born player.
+It remains the Royals' single season home run record (a tally now shared with Salvador Perez).

 In the 2020 pandemic-shortened season, Soler batted .228 with eight home runs and 24 RBIs in 43 games.
 At the beginning of the 2021 season with Kansas City, he batted .192/.288/.370 in 308 at bats.